gytenis98/LAB4/README.md

 I checked my datapath the same way I checked my ALU testbench.
 I manually checked all the possible combinations and compared to calculations performed with a pen in my notebook.
 After this not very quick check I found that my datapath performed as expected.

 #####Bugs and Errors
 I made only one small mistake which at first did not let me to get "Check" at the syntax part.
-Instead of 'elsif' I wrote 'elseif' in three parts.
+Instead of `elsif` I wrote `elseif` in three parts.